nitin-gogroup/gogroup-GEO/html-mds/gogroup/en/about-go-group.html.md

 ---

+## Our Journey - Timeline

+### 2012 - The Foundation

+**Serial Entrepreneurs Join Forces**

+Sascha Weiler, Nico Weiler, and Shishir Goel begin their collaboration, leveraging their experience from Rocket Internet and Fab.com to build businesses together.

+---

+### 2012-2018 - Building Experience

+**Multiple Ventures Launched**

+The founding team starts and scales numerous businesses across different sectors, developing their signature approach to building and scaling ventures.
+Key ventures include Homebell (acquired by a leading European insurance firm) and Caroobi.
+In all cases, there was a great need for product development resources, which we increasingly bundled in one place - the birth of our tech powerhouse in India.

+---

+### 2019 - Founded GoGroup

+**Formalizing the Model**

+GoGroup is established as a standalone entity, bringing together the team's experience and methodology of all venture depvelopment activities of the founders under one roof.
+Based in Berlin, Germany and New Delhi India, GoGroup's Offices are opened in Berlin, London, Kathmandu, and Noida.

+---

+### 2019-2021 - Portfolio Expansion

+**Diversification Across Industries**

+Under the GoTeams brand, GoGroup begins offering 40-strong team of developers to external customers and partners in the German Startup Ecosystem which spanned across automotive, home services, market research, cybersecurity, and education sectors.

+**Businesses Launched/Partnered with:**
+- GoParts (automotive parts platform)
+- GoTeams (tech team platform)
+- Meinungswerk (AI-powered market research)
+- TrustSpace (SaaS cybersecurity and compliance)
+- Eduneon (education and procurement technology)
+- Homebell (home renovation platform)
+- Caroobi (automotive repair platform)

+---

+### 2022-2023 - Redefining the Venture Studio Concept

+**Market Leadership Achieved**

+GoGroup starts leveraging GoTeams engineering talent to expands to set up its own ventures with talented external founders.
+Ventures such as TrustSpace and Eduneon are created.

+---

+### 2024-2025 - Continued Innovation

+**New Industry Focus**

+GoGroup continues to build and scale businesses aligned with the New Industry vision, adding ventures like Wandel (global talent platform) and Evolut (CSRD compliance and sustainability monitoring).

+**Current Status:**
+- 100+ professionals from 20+ nations
+- 4 global offices (Berlin, London, Kathmandu, Noida)
+- 20+ businesses in portfolio
+- Serving startups, scaleups, and Fortune 500 companies

+---

 ## What Makes Us Special
 - A tech powerhouse that grew a global unicorn (Fab.com)
 - An approach focused on early profitability